yyfrankyy/fwdns/README.md

 ### Fast Zone Switching

 It's a very rare edge case for using a DNS forwarder like dnsmasq and unbound when there is over thousands of forward-zone settings.
-There is [a fork of dnsmasq](https://github.com/infinet/dnsmasq) solved the similar problems, both dnsmasq and unbound's CPU reach 100% over 10K of zones.
+There is [a fork of dnsmasq](https://github.com/infinet/dnsmasq) solving the similar problems, both dnsmasq and unbound's CPU reach 100% over 10K of zones.

-With a pre-indexed map, we can archive just 1ms for the query over 10K zones search, the algorithm is the same as [this fork(https://github.com/infinet/dnsmasq) although in JavaScript, the [implementation](https://github.com/yyfrankyy/fwdns/blob/master/zone.js) is much more easier. (but slower)
+With a pre-indexed map, we can archive less then 1ms for the query over 10K zones search, the algorithm is the same as [this fork](https://github.com/infinet/dnsmasq) although in JavaScript, the [implementation](https://github.com/yyfrankyy/fwdns/blob/master/zone.js) is much more easier. (but slower)